-The operative experience occurs primarily at Zale Lipshy University Hospital.
+The operative experience occurs primarily at Zale Lipshy Pavilion – William P. Clements Jr. University Hospital.
 The fellow will also have the opportunity to work at Parkland Hospital and Children’s Health℠.
-The aforementioned facilities provide a broad experience in adult and pediatric neurotology including management of CPA and temporal bone tumors, auditory brainstem implantation, cerebrospinal fluid leaks, temporal bone trauma, cochlear implantation, pediatric skull base tumors, aural atresia, and complications of chronic otitis media.
+These facilities provide a broad experience in adult and pediatric neurotology including management of CPA and temporal bone tumors, auditory brainstem implantation, cerebrospinal fluid leaks, temporal bone trauma, cochlear implantation, pediatric skull base tumors, aural atresia, and complications of chronic otitis media.
 The fellow also will be involved with CyberKnife® and Gamma Knife® radiosurgery.

 Several unique aspects of the fellowship are the multidisciplinary neurofibromatosis type 2 program.
 Dr. Kutz collaborates closely with neuro-oncology, neurosurgery, plastics surgery, laryngology, and neuro-ophthalmology to treat these complex patients.
 UT Southwestern is the only program in the southern United States placing auditory brainstem implants and also treats a number of patients with Avastin.
 Dr. Isaacson leads a similar multidisciplinary team including laryngology, head and neck oncology, neurosurgery, genetics, endocrinology, radiation, oncology, diagnostic and interventional neuroradiology to manage a large population of skull base paraganglioma patients.
 Dr. Hunter leads our lateral skull base oncology program that includes head and neck oncology, medical oncology, radiation oncology, plastic surgery, neuroradiology, and neurosurgery.